 When is the deadline to file?

-Next season, the tax deadline is going to be April 15, 2019.
+The tax deadline is April 15, 2021.
 However, if you need more time, you can request an extension which will give you an additional six months to file.

 When does the tax season begin?